 - Sheet Pan Shrimp & Zucchini Noodles

-If you make this easy Zucchini Noodles with Garlic Shrimp recipe, let me know!
-Leave a comment with a star rating ★ below, because I love hearing from you! 🙂
+If you make this Shrimp Zucchini Pasta recipe, let me know!
+Leave a comment with a star rating ★ below, because I love hearing from you. 🙂

 Ingredients